All Episodes

 Judges assume their rulings are going to be obeyed.

-That that is it is not going to happen.
+It is not going to happen.

-That's that's we don't do things in this country that way.
+We don't do things in this country that way.

 What is likely to happen is that the government will seek a stay at the circuit court level before most of this plays out.

-Now, what's clear, that having been said, what's clear is that the administration in the meantime is not complying with the judge, and the reporters don't give a damn.
+Now, what's clear, that having been said, what's clear is that the administration, in the meantime, is not complying with the judge, and the reporters don't give a damn.

-Or, as John Lewis said, the jurge.
+Or, as John Lewis said, the judge.

 I didn't know what he was talking about at first.

-Here, play sound by 24 again.
+Here, play soundbite 24 again.

-There have been two judges ruling against the.
+There have been two jurges ruling against.

-See, he said judges.
+See, he said jurges.

 Stop it.

-He said two judges ruling, and I didn't know what he meant at first.
+And I didn't know what he meant at first.

-But we're talking judges here, not judges.
+But we're talking judges here, not jurges.

 So here's what's clear.

-The judge ruled the regime is ignoring.
+The regime is ignoring.

 They're not complying with the judge.